dougalstanton/dougalstanton.net/pages/capoeira-training-diary.markdown

 closer together --- much easier to maintain balance.
 The careful pressure on palms and fingers to shift weight has a much better effect when the arms are tight against the ears.

+### 2013-06-06

+Standing work: meia lua, esquiva and rasteira.
+Esquiva with the back to the incoming meia lua.
+If the kick is off-balanced then move in for the rasteira to the standing leg instead.